 You should contact your airline or travel agent for up-to-date information on flights and transport options, for both domestic and international travel.

-When you are in China, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of China, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 In China, a person aged 14 years and above is considered to be responsible for their actions, and treated as an adult under the law.
 If detained, a person of this age will be held with adults and be subject to the same conditions and legal processes as adults.